 During the complete ocular exam, Drs.
 Biros and Coster will look for problems including: redness, squinting, cloudy corneas, retinal disease, early cataracts and other serious abnormalities.
 Early detection and treatment are vital to these working dogs.
-Last year, more than 3,200 active service dogs received free eye exams throughout the month of May.
+Each year, more than 8,000 active service dogs received free eye exams throughout the month of May.

 A sampling of groups served since the event launched in 2008 include: Transportation Security Agency (TSA) and military working dogs from Lackland Air Force Base in Texas, Puppies Behind Bars, an organization providing psychiatric service dogs to soldiers coming home from Iraq and Afghanistan, local fire, rescue and police agencies, and also individual service dog owners and handlers who rely on these amazing animals daily.

 Does Your Service Dog Qualify?

 “Active working dogs” that were certified by an Assistance Dog International (ADI) accredited training program or organization or are currently enrolled in an ADI accredited training program will qualify for the free screening eye exams.
 This includes guide dogs, handicapped assistance dogs, detection dogs, police dogs, and search and rescue dogs.
 The certifying organization could be national, regional or local in nature.
 Essentially the dogs need to have some sort of certification and/or training paperwork to qualify for this particular program.
 Additional registration details can be found at ACVOeyeexam.org.